A little white prevarication

 A couple of years later they were living on Gillies Street North in Chesley, Ontario.
 The 1911 Census[v] is taken and my grandfather has inverted his name, now listed as Wesley G. Udell, his age is 29 and grandmother is listed as 30 years.
 His birthplace is still correctly listed as Ontario and his trade is Coat Maker.

 Grandmother Rose Mary (Harper) Udell, Sam John and Margaret

 Saskatchewan circa 1915

-By 1921 the family are living in Waverley Alberta and his name is recorded as Wesley, my grandmother s as Rose.
+By 1921 the family are living in Waverley Alberta and grandfathers name is recorded as Wesley, my grandmothers as Rose.
 His birthplace is now listed as USA and his racial origin as French.
 Their ages are listed as 41 and 45 respectively.
 So my grandmother has reverted to her correct age and grandfather is still 6 years older than in reality.

 My father always told us we were French by race and his records indicate that such is the case.
 My father and his siblings had no idea that their father was 10 years younger than their mother.
 It wasn’t until after both grandparents had died and after I had completed the research that they were to discover that was the case.

 My grandparents had 7 children, one of the children, Irene, passed away at 2 years old in a barn fire.
 My grandmother was 44 when she had her last child.
 She managed to look after a family as they travelled across from Ontario to the prairies including a lot of travel across Alberta from town to town by prairie schooner.
 My father and his siblings remembered travelling for days to move to a new town by wagon.
 So while they may have introduced some little white prevarications into their records there is no doubt that they loved each other as my grandfather always expressed love for his “Rose”.